hyuhyuumich/hyu625hw3/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of newHyu625Hw3 is to …
+The goal of newHyu625Hw3 is to tackle problems in the Biostatistics 625 course.
+It provides a collection of functions for mathematical computations, graph analysis, and more.

 ## Installation